Cannasol-Tech/executive-dashboard-v4/axovia-ai/memory/context-memory.md

 The dashboard will create a stunning visual impression while maintaining clarity and usability.
 Every component will be crafted with attention to detail, creating a cohesive, sophisticated experience that surprises and delights executives while providing actionable insights through beautiful visualizations.

 The primary function is to serve as an elegant interface to the Firebase database and AI backend, making it easy for executives to view data, trigger AI processes, and act on results.

+The Email Management feature is now complete with a beautiful, functional interface that allows executives to:
+1. View and sort emails in an elegant list view
+2. Expand emails to see full content, AI responses, and tasks
+3. Edit AI responses before approval
+4. Manage tasks derived from emails
+5. Perform bulk actions on selected emails

+Next, we'll focus on proper deployment configuration to ensure the application is secure and properly configured for different environments.